 Besides the skyline views of the mountains and landscapes of the Annapurna region, you will also learn more about Nepali people, their culture and traditions.
 Along the walk, we will visit a few Hindu Temples and Buddhist Stupas.
 Moreover, the Annapurna Skyline trekking route is the perfect opportunity to have an authentic village experience in a short time.
 You will get to know the Gurung, Brahiman, Magar and Chhetris communities, and see houses of Vaishya and Sudhrahs as well.
 Experience Nepali culture first hand, where it has remained unchanged for many years.

-05: Chisopani to Begnas, and drive back to Pokhara
+Day 05: Trek Chisapani to Begnas Taal and drive to Pokhara

 |Difficulty||All levels, Beginners|